DonGateley/UWW/README.md

 Conceptually there is a tie in to the user-centric QBist view of quantum mechanics and to the thinking of Neal Stephenson in his brilliant novel Anathem.

-Using a universal spacetime stamp as a token (a Cain) one could arrange to track the (somewhat) real-time, universal interval between tokens or token networks, which is what is usually of greatest interest, and easily allow the saving of Universal World Lines, or Cainlines, either absolute or relative (after arbitrary transformation.)
+Using a universal spacetime stamp as a token (a Cain) one could arrange to track the (somewhat) real-time, universal interval between tokens or token networks, which is what is usually of greatest interest, and easily allow the saving of Universal World Lines, or CainLines, either absolute or relative (after some arbitrary transformation.)

 It could provide a new standard framework for geo-history that could be easy to explore and interact with.

-A verifiable vote could be given anywhere.
+A verifiable vote could be registered anywhere.
 A beacon could be established at any point in spacetime and tracked.
 You might want to compare what the beacon says with what something else at that same physical point says.
 Surveying becomes a simple matter of clicking a button at chosen points and saving the results.
 All are on the same standard.

 In fact I consider this an important thing to do if it hasn't been done.
 It's time, perhaps, to send up a bird with the right horns and some master synchronization capabilities to calibrate our other birds.